 Ichi the Killer (2001)

 Here’s another disturbing film directed by Takashi Miike, who also directed Audition.
 It’s about a disturbed man who goes on a sadistic spree when his gang leader/puppet master disappears.
 The level of violence is so over the top that Ichi the Killer is banned in several countries.
 The opening more than sets the scene, so you’ll know right off the bat if it’s too twisted for you.
-(It’s so disturbing I don’t even want to tell you about it.)
+(It’s so disturbing, we don’t even want to tell you about it.)

 You May Also Like: Kuime (2014)

 Made in 1964, Onibaba is a classic Japanese horror film directed by Kaneto Shindo.
 It’s about a 14th-century civil war and two women who kill soldiers for loot.
 It involves a mask of dead samurai, a fascinating mother-daughter dynamic, and a haunted swamp.

 You May Also Like: Woman in the Dunes (1964)